python-sprints/python-sprints.github.io/pandas/guide/source/pandas_docstring.rst

 case, no name will be provided, unless the method returns or yields more than one value (a tuple of values).

+The types for "Returns" and "Yields" are the same as the ones for the "Parameters".
+Also, the description must finish with a dot.

 For example, with a single value:

 .. code-block:: python